johnsonsirv/adjust-ui/documentation.md

 ```

 ## Typography
+These sets of classes helps you apply colors and manipulate texts.
+* `text-small`
+* `text-medium`
+* `text-large`

 ## Elements
+Essential interface elements that only require a single CSS class.
 ### Buttons
 The `button` is an essential element of any design.
 It's meant to look and behave as an interactive element of your page.
 The default button is creaed using the `.btn` class
 * `btn-primary`